the-unrealist/the-unrealist/_posts/2022-11-21-custom-blueprint-nodes.md

 *This pin accepts a reference to an object that implements the specified interface.

 <code>PC_MCDelegate</code> (Multicast Delegate) and <code>PC_FieldPath</code> (Property Reference) are not fully supported by the editor and therefore should not be used.</small>

+#### Special Pin Names
+Some names have a special meaning and require the pin to have a specific category and direction.

+TODO: Create table